hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ### Querying the data

 We will need to understand how the data is stored to query it effectively.
-KX Insights supports three types of storage tiers: **RDB, IDB, and HDB**, each with specific characteristics:
+Kx Insights Enterprise supports three types of storage tiers: **RDB, IDB, and HDB**, each with specific characteristics:

 - RDB stores only real-time data, with just a small amount of timelapse.
 - IDB stores data as intervals from real time, and from time to time, the pipeline will send a signal indicating either the start or the end of a new interval, and then all the data will be stored in IDB as batches.